 It’s this kind of work that builds the basis of living the life of your calling, and it’s best achieved when you don’t sweat work too much and focus on the great variety that life has to offer.

 This summary is very short, but it carries some great advice points.
-However, Jeff’s book isn’t too long, roughly 200 pages, and Jeff has some heart-warming (and also very touching) stories to make his points.
+However, The Art Of Work isn’t too long, roughly 200 pages, and Jeff has some heart-warming (and also very touching) stories to make his points.

 Jeff works hard, but he’s the kind of guy that doesn’t forget about the important and fun things in life, like playing with his son or making time for his wife – it’s exactly this kind of life that he’s leading you towards with this book.